File: sharutils.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 program, defaulting to `more'.
 Both will exit with a status code of 0.

-uuencode (GNU sharutils) - encode a file into email friendly text - Ver.
-4.13.3
+uuencode (GNU sharutils) - encode a file into email friendly text

-USAGE: uuencode [ -<flag> | --<name> ]... [ in-file ] output-name
+Usage: uuencode [ -<flag> | --<name> ]... [<in-file>] <output-name>

--m, --base64 convert using base 64
+-m, --base64 convert using base64

 -e, --encode-file-name encode the output file name

--v, --version[=arg] Output version information and exit
+-v, --version[=MODE] output version information and exit

--h, --help Display extended usage information and exit
+-h, --help display extended usage information and exit

--!, --more-help Extended usage information passed thru pager
+-!, --more-help extended usage information passed thru pager

-- disabled as --no-load-opts
+- disabled with '--no-load-opts'

 Options are specified by doubled hyphens and their name or by a single